mathworks-ref-arch/license-manager-for-matlab-on-azure/releases/R2019b/README.md

 # Network License Manager for MATLAB on Microsoft Azure

-# Requirements

-Before starting, you will need the following:

-- An Azure™ account.

-- A valid MathWorks license.
-For more information on how to configure your license for cloud use, see [MATLAB Parallel Server on the Cloud](https://www.mathworks.com/help/licensingoncloud/matlab-parallel-server-on-the-cloud.html).

-# Costs
-You are responsible for the cost of the Azure services used when you create cloud resources using this guide.
-Resource settings, such as instance type, will affect the cost of deployment.
-For cost estimates, see the pricing pages for each Azure service you will be using.
-Prices are subject to change.

-# Introduction
-The following guide will help you automate the process of launching a Network License Manager for MATLAB on Azure using your Azure account.
-The cloud resources are created using Azure Resource Manager (ARM) templates.
-For information about the architecture of this solution, see [Learn About Network License Manager for MATLAB Architecture](#learn-about-network-license-manager-for-matlab-architecture).

-# Deployment Steps

 ## Step 1.
 Launch the Template

 Click the **Deploy to Azure** button below to deploy the cloud resources on Azure.
 This will open the Azure Portal in your web browser.